saucelabs-ansible/ansible-packer/README.md

   - `url`: URL to fetch the binary from.

   A packer configuration file at `/etc/packer.conf` will automatically created that contains any builder or provisioner installed via `packer_plugins`.

-- `packer_force_install`: Whether to force the installation of Packer and its plugins if they already exist.
-Useful for forcing an update.

 ## Example playbook